-Note: There is clearance provided for the front panel to close while a key is inserted into the System Controller.
-However, the door can snag on any additional keys you may have attached to the System Controller's main key.
+Note: Clearance is provided for the front panel to close while a key is inserted into the MSC.
+However, the door can snag on any additional keys you may have attached to the MSC's main key.

 - Do not lay the system on its side. - Do not power off the system frequently; leave it running over nights and weekends, if possible.
 If a system console terminal is installed, it can be powered off when it is not being used. - Do not place liquids, food, or extremely heavy objects on the system or keyboard. - Ensure that all cables are plugged in completely. - Ensure that the system has power surge protection.